 BaaS Introduction

-Backup as a Service (BaaS) helps teams set up reliable backup and restore workflows quickly, without having to build and maintain their own backup systems.
+Backup as a Service (BaaS) helps you set up backup and restore workflows without having to build and maintain your own backup system.

-It offers robust SDKs to help you implement authentication, workspace-level access control, automated backup jobs, snapshot-based recovery, and backup lifecycle operationsโwithout having to work directly with raw APIs.
-All backup data is securely stored on Lighthouse for reliable, long-term retention.
+Use the Go SDK to implement authentication, optional workspace-level access control, automated backup jobs, snapshot-based recovery, and backup lifecycle operations.
+Backup data is stored on Lighthouse for long-term retention.

 What you can do with BaaSโ